inktrap/studyriffic/README.md

 # Done

 ~~~
+ - share information (increase the bus factor). give zsophia:
+     - the uberspace credentials
+     - the study testing credentials
+     - the study data access credentials
+ - i gave all the experiments names that contain the number (and a random noun so it is harder to guess a study): z: alright!
+ - experiment 1b) has a 50/50 split between filler and target-items, but 15 questions.
+This is not possible.: z: 16 works
+ - clarification: experiment 1b) will have the same taskorder than 1a), right? (probably right)
+ - limitation: a task can only have one label, since it is a string and not a list
+    - implement conj/disj as explicit combined labels
  x tasks have an extra id field
  x check if the prolific id already did the study (before saving and before the study loads)
  x separate hostname based db config for uberspace